Skip to main content

 Cooking on the Stovetop

-If you don't have a rice cooker, a heavy-bottomed pot with a tight-fitting lid produces excellent results.
-The stovetop method actually gives you more control over the final texture.
+If you don't have a rice cooker, a heavy-bottomed pot with a tight-fitting lid produces excellent results - and gives you more control over the final texture.
+Use a 1:1.1 ratio of rice to water by volume (slightly more water than rice).

 What You Need

-2. 02Cover with a tight-fitting lid.
-Bring to a boil over medium-high heat.
-You'll hear it bubbling and see steam escaping.
+2. 02Cover and bring to a boil over medium heat.
+You may hear it bubbling and see steam escaping.

-3. 03Once boiling, reduce heat to the lowest setting.
-Cook for 12-13 minutes.
-Do not open the lid during this time.
+3. 03Once boiling, reduce to the lowest heat and cook, covered, for 12-13 minutes.
+Do not lift the lid.

-4. 04Turn off the heat.
-Let the rice steam, still covered, for 10 minutes.
-This resting step finishes cooking the rice and makes it fluffy.
+4. 04Turn off the heat and let the rice steam, still covered, for 10 minutes.
+This finishes the cooking gently.

 Troubleshooting Common Problems